afriday11/fridayyy.dev/src/pages/dev/ctx-game-engine.md

   The engine uses `ctx.save()` and `ctx.restore()` as it walks the scene hierarchy to automatically transform the drawing context into the local space of the current gameObject.

 - **Behavior-based rendering**
-  Each Behavior implements a draw method allowing for immediate-mode drawing that is beginner friendly using the browser-native canvas2d api.
+  Each Behavior implements a draw method allowing for immediate-mode drawing that is beginner-friendly using the browser-native Canvas2D API.
 No need for meshes, shaders, texture maps, or other complicated 3D rendering concepts.

 - **RenderPass filtering**
   The draw method provides a "RenderPass" argument which allows for custom render pipelines or conditional drawing for different modes such as editor-mode vs play-mode